Download fact sheet: What is the capacity to contribute review process?

 What will the review process look like?

-The review process is being developed with the aim of minimising the administrative burden for schools and approved authorities.
+The review process is being developed with the aim of reducing the administrative burden for schools and approved authorities.
 Work is underway in consultation with the ABS on a technical framework for the review process.
 This framework will inform the development of Guidelines for approved authorities to assist them in determining whether to proceed with a review request.

 An independent advisory panel will provide oversight of review decisions.